folkvir/webrtc-dequenpeda/README.md

 the dataset DISEASOME.
 It will produce results into the results folder.

+- Number of nodes(queries): 10
 - Number of rounds: 20
-- Max view size: 2
+- Max view size: 5
 - Semantic Overlay activated: No (it shows the effectiveness of the replication)

 # Experimental Results